Why Choose Us?

 We actively encourage parent involvement in our school.
 We recognise that parents make a considered choice to send their children to our school, and we respect their ideas and input into their child’s education.

-As a community, we believe in education with a focus on encouraging diversity and focussing on the development of the 'whole child' both socially and academically.
+As a community, we believe in education with a focus on encouraging diversity and focusing on the development of the 'whole child' both socially and academically.
 Personal and cultural diversity are valued at Port Ahuriri School.
 We encourage the extension of knowledge in our children and encourage them to live in a caring and harmonious society.
 Stimulating experiences ensure that each child loves to come to school.

 Port Ahuriri School is small enough to care but large enough to provide a range of sporting, cultural, technical and learning opportunities, for all children.